markbastian/clojure-intro/slides.md

   (cheap-calculation)
   (really-expensive-calculation-followed-by-world-war-3))
 ```
-* Normally all collection contents are evaluated
+* Normally all inner forms are evaluated
 * `if` only evaluates one branch
 * Special forms are otherwise like regular functions